colejarczyk/doc/userguide/segments/creation/anniversary.rst

 2. In **Basic informations** section, do the following:

  - Enter a unique segment **Name** to identify the customer segment when working in the Admin
- - Enter a brief **Description** that explain purpose of the segment for internal reference
+ - Enter a brief **Description** that explains purpose of the segment for internal reference
  - To activate the customer segment, in **Active** field select "**Active**" from the dropdown list